-ECON-270 Accounting

-Fall.
-Credits: 4

-The course, while using traditional accounting techniques and methodology, will focus on the needs of external users of financial information.
+Advisory: Students who have taken ECON-307 may not take this course without prior permission.
+ECON-270 Accounting Fall.
+Credits: 4 The course, while using traditional accounting techniques and methodology, will focus on the needs of external users of financial information.
 The emphasis is on learning how to read, interpret, and analyze financial information as a tool to guide investment decisions.
 Concepts rather than procedures are stressed and class time will be largely devoted to problem solutions and case discussions.
-A basic knowledge of arithmetic (+,-,\,/) and algebra is suggested.
-Applies to requirement(s): Meets No Distribution Requirement S. Schmeiser

-Prereq: Not open to first-year students in their first semester.
+A basic knowledge of arithmetic (+,-,,/) and algebra is suggested.
+Applies to requirement(s): Meets No Distribution Requirement S. Schmeiser Prereq: Not open to first-year students in their first semester.
 Advisory: Not open to students who have taken EOS-225.

-300-Level Seminars

-ECON-301 Advanced Game Theory

-Spring.
-Credits: 4

-The course will illustrate and analyze the strategies used in making interrelated decisions.
+300-Level Seminars ECON-301 Advanced Game Theory Fall.
+Credits: 4 The course will illustrate and analyze the strategies used in making interrelated decisions.
 We will develop game theoretical tools and apply them to examples from economics, business, politics, and even sports.
 Topics include the prisoner's dilemma, signaling, coordination, voting, and competition.
 We analyze games in static and dynamic environments with perfect and imperfect information.

-Applies to requirement(s): Meets No Distribution Requirement S. Schmeiser

-Restrictions: This course is open to juniors and seniors Prereq: ECON-211 and ECON-212.
+Applies to requirement(s): Meets No Distribution Requirement S. Schmeiser Restrictions: This course is open to juniors and seniors Prereq: ECON-211 and ECON-212.

-ECON-306 Political Economy of Inequality

-Spring.
-Credits: 4

-This seminar develops a historical and theoretical analysis of issues and concerns arising from a Marxian specification of social and economic inequality.
+ECON-306 Political Economy of Inequality Spring.
+Credits: 4 This seminar develops a historical and theoretical analysis of issues and concerns arising from a Marxian specification of social and economic inequality.
 Using class as a lens for examining relationships between individuals, institutions, and society, the course examines the role of markets and the state in social and economic life, and the challenges of achieving class justice for all.
 Issues of governance, subjectivity, production, and reproduction in economic and social spheres are addressed in the writings of Darity, Hamilton, DeMartino, Marx, Williams, Robinson, Taylor, Loury, and others.

-Applies to requirement(s): Social Sciences; Multicultural Perspectives L. Wilson
+Applies to requirement(s): Social Sciences; Multicultural Perspectives L. Wilson Prereq: ECON-210, ECON-211, or ECON-212.

-Prereq: ECON-210.
 Advisory: ECON-212.

-ECON-307 Seminar in Industrial Organization

-Fall.
-Credits: 4

-Analysis of theoretical models and empirical studies on the economic performance of industries.
+ECON-307 Seminar in Industrial Organization Fall.
+Credits: 4 Analysis of theoretical models and empirical studies on the economic performance of industries.
 Approaches studied include transaction cost economics, game theory, and pricing models.
 Topics include advertising, research and development, and relationships between government and business such as regulation and antitrust laws.

-Applies to requirement(s): Meets No Distribution Requirement K. Lande

-Restrictions: This course is open to juniors and seniors
+Applies to requirement(s): Meets No Distribution Requirement K. Lande Restrictions: This course is open to juniors and seniors Prereq: ECON-212.

-Prereq: ECON-212.